lab-sun/InconSeg/README.md

 # Introduction
 InconSeg is a network for the segmentation of positive obstacles and negative obstacles which can address the inconsistent information between two modalities with Residual-Guided Fusion modules
 # Dataset
 The NPO dataset can be downloaded from here [page](https://labsun-me.polyu.edu.hk/zfeng/InconSeg/).
-You can also download the dataset from Baidu Netdisk.
+You can also download the dataset from [Baidu Netdisk](https://pan.baidu.com/s/1oxUb-0vdiZzTPu4waci39g), the password is cekd

 # Pretrained weights
 The pretrained weight of InconSeg can be downloaded from [here](https://labsun-me.polyu.edu.hk/zfeng/InconSeg/).
+You can also download the dataset from [Baidu Netdisk](https://pan.baidu.com/s/1oxUb-0vdiZzTPu4waci39g), the password is cekd

 # Usage
 * Clone this repo
 ```